islami00/chocolate-front-end/polkadot-apac-hackathon/auth-server/config/config.md

 7. After deploying, everything should be fine now.
 Double check the app has access to secrets by making a request to it.

 For some reason, I had to enable cloud build for this.
 Not so sure how valid this is though.
 Same went for the default project. so I guess it's necessary for app engine.
+> Instead of using a service account key, you could instead use workload identity federation.
+I was able to get this working thanks to this [guide](https://www.padok.fr/en/blog/github-action-gcp-identity).
+On the gui, the tutorial is pretty straight forward, except for setting up the workload as a member of the service account.
+For this, you'll need to go to the service account you created under service accounts, and add a principal whose email is the "member" part, with the `workloadUser` permission.